In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 I also recommend having at least four videos in each playlist because after YouTube plays the first video a person lands on, it will play the next in the playlist.
 If the viewer stays watching the following videos in the playlist, it will increase their session time.

-Now that we’ve covered the best SEO practices for producing your video, let’s dive into how to optimize your video when you load it.
+Now that we’ve covered the best SEO practices for producing your video let’s explore how to optimize it when you load it.

 YouTube SEO Basics